-Zimbabwe is home to some of the amazing attractions in Africa.
-Discover the best places to visit with our list of the top Zimbabwe tourism attractions.
+Looking for the best tourist attractions in Zimbabwe?
+Tourist destinations in Zimbabwe are among the most visited places in Africa.
+Discover the best places to visit with our list of the top Zimbabwe tourist attractions.

 1. Great Zimbabwe

 Great Zimbabwe ruins are the remains of an ancient city near modern-day Masvingo in Zimbabwe.
 They are believed to have been built between AD 1250 and AD 1450.
 It was the capital of the Kingdom of Zimbabwe.
 The ruins are a UNESCO World Heritage Site that attracts many visitors to see one of the best-preserved stone cities in Africa.
 Read more about Great Zimbabwe.

 Chinhoyi Caves, located about 90 minutes’ drive from Harare, offers a great day out experience for the whole family.
 The Caves were named after Chief Chinhoyi of the NeMakonde dynasty.
 Chinhoyi caves are a system of dolomite and limestone caves, linked by a lot of passages.
 The sleeping pool is the main attraction at Chinhoyi caves because of its crystal deep blue and stagnant water.
 Other activities to do are game viewing, diving, bird watching and also cultural activities.
 Read more about Chinhoyi Caves.

 3. Victoria Falls, Zimbabwe

 Without a doubt, the Victoria Falls natural wonder is one of the best tourist attractions in the world.
 The UNESCO World Heritage Site is located on the Zambezi River which forms the boundary between Zimbabwe and Zambia.
 Activities to do include taking a sunset boat cruise on the Zambezi River, flying over the falls and bungee jumping.
 Read more about Victoria Falls.